ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

     your custom certificate's `Subject Alternative Name`.
 Having the FQDN as the certificate's `Subject` or `Common Name` is not sufficient.

-1. Log in to the IP Fabric CLI as `osadmin`.
+1. Log in to the IP Fabric CLI as the `osadmin` user.

 2. Change to `root`: